Chapter 5:

 She narrowed her eyes but went back to shoveling rice into her mouth.
 I let out a silent breath.
 For now, my secret was safe.

 I picked up a piece of chicken from my plate and held it out to Little Shit.
-"Here Little Shit, you must be hungry after all that volcano-making."
+"Here Little Shit, you must be hungry after all that stair-making."

 Little Shit stared at the meat cross-eyed, then turned away.

 "Just like you," Gran Gran cackled.
-"Remember when you wouldn't eat anything but rice and umeboshi for three months?
+"Remember when you only want eat rice and umeboshi for three months?
 And really, you named it Little Shit?
 What kind of language is that for a young lady?"

 The phone's ring cut through before I could respond.
 Gran Gran hobbled over and picked it up.

 "Hello?
 Ah, it's you."
 Her tone shifted from annoyed to slightly less annoyed.
-"Yes, she's here.
+"Yes, she here.
 Yes, we saw the news.
 Your stupid daughter's gone and gotten herself mixed up with the monsters."

 Gran Gran thrust the phone at me.
 "Your father wants to talk about the cross-eyed potato."